kuntakinte14/phone-verification/README.md

 - deletes a row based on provided database row id

 /phoneinfo/:id (HTTP PUT)
--updates a row based on the provided database row id
+- updates a row based on the provided database row id